Flights sent to assess Tonga damage after volcanic eruption

 Earth imaging company Planet Labs PBC had watched the island in recent days after a new volcanic vent began erupting in late December.
 Satellite images showed how drastically the volcano had shaped the area, creating a growing island off Tonga.

-Associated Press Science Writer Seth Borenstein contributed to this report from Kensington, Maryland.
+Associated Press journalists Seth Borenstein in Kensington, Maryland, and Jill Lawless in London contributed to this report.

 Caption